microsoft/GraphEngine/doc/Config/config-v2.md

 <td class="tableblock halign-left valign-top"><p class="tableblock">AvailabilityGroup</p></td>

 <td class="tableblock halign-left valign-top"><p
 class="tableblock">Optional.
-Specifies the identifier of the availability group that the current server belongs to.
 Each server is associated with an availability group.
+This attribute specifies the identifier of the availability group that the current server belongs to.
 If not specified, each server will be in its own default availability group.
-Multiple <i>Server</i>
+Multiple <i>Server</i> nodes could have the same availability group.
-nodes could have the same availability group.
-The servers within the same availability group correspond to the same server Id in MemoryCloud.SendMessage methods.
-The <i>ServerId</i> parameter in the SendMessage method is the index number of the availability group.
-Note, when this attribute is used, all <i>Server</i> nodes within a <i>Cluster</i> node specify the attribute or none of them should specify.  </p></td>
+The servers within the same availability group correspond to the same server Id in <i>MemoryCloud.SendMessage(...)</i>.
+The <i>ServerId</i>
+parameter in the SendMessage method is the index number of the availability group.
+Note, when this attribute is used, all
+<i>Server</i> nodes within a <i>Cluster</i> node must specify the
+attribute or none of them should specify.  </p></td>

 </tr>